All States/Massachusetts/Boston/General Contracting

 Licensing Requirements

-Massachusetts requires Construction Supervisor License (CSL) for projects over $1000.
-Must pass exam covering building codes, safety, and business practices.
-License renewed every 2 years with continuing education requirements.
-Home Improvement Contractor (HIC) registration also required for residential work.
+Construction Supervisor License (CSL) required for projects over $1,000.
+Must pass written exam covering building codes, safety, and business practices.
+Requires 3 years experience or approved education.
+Renewal every 2 years with continuing education requirements.
+Home Improvement Contractor registration also required through Attorney General's office.

 §2